mlpack/mlpack/README.md

     JULIA_EXECUTABLE=(/path/to/julia): Path to specific Julia executable
     BUILD_GO_BINDINGS=(ON/OFF): whether or not to build Go bindings GO_EXECUTABLE=(/path/to/go): Path to specific Go executable
-    BUILD_TESTS=(ON/OFF): whether or not to build tests BUILD_SHARED_LIBS=(ON/OFF): compile shared libraries as opposed to static libraries
+    BUILD_GO_SHLIB=(ON/OFF): whether or not to build shared libraries required by Go bindings BUILD_TESTS=(ON/OFF): whether or not to build tests BUILD_SHARED_LIBS=(ON/OFF): compile shared libraries as opposed to static libraries